Skip to main content

 Flu symptoms

-Unlike colds, flu viruses often come on quickly and severely.
-You can expect fever, muscle aches, headaches, and a cough, along with many symptoms of a cold too.
-These symptoms can improve in two to five days, but you’re likely to feel worn out for a week or more.
+Unlike colds, flu viruses often come on quickly and severely4.
+You can expect fever, muscle aches, headaches, and a cough, along with many symptoms of a cold too3.
+These symptoms can improve after a few days, but you’re likely to feel worn out for a week or more3.

 • A sudden high temperature (usually 38°C or more and lasting around three days)